JujuAdams/PictureFrame/docs/3.2/README.md

 ---

+PictureFrame calculates the correct values for your render pipeline for you.
+This includes the size of the camera, the view, the application surface, and the GUI layer.
+PictureFrame is suitable for pixel art games and for high resolution games.
+It can calculate correct camera sizes regardless of device is especially suited for the wide variety of aspect ratios found on mobile devices.

 Getting your game's scaling right in GameMaker is an eternal chore.
 There are multiple scaling factors applied throughout the render pipeline which are all multiplied together to give you the final image displayed to players.
 This is hard enough to wrap your head around for simple games.
 If you're looking to add an extra bit of polish by adapting to different screen resolutions and aspect ratios then organising the various render stages becomes very confusing very fast.
+PictureFrame does this job for you using a constraint-based system.

+&nbsp;

 PictureFrame will calculate the following output values for you: